Find Grad Schools

 6 Yearly Graduations

 The 10th most popular school in the country for medical informatics majors who are seeking their graduate certificate is Michigan Technological University.
-The average in-state tuition for full-time undergraduates is $19,429 per year, while in-state graduate students, on average, pay $24,669 per year.
+Each year, around 6,800 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $18,592 per year, while in-state graduate students, on average, pay $23,607 per year.
 During the most recent year for which we have data, 6 people received their graduate certificate in medical informatics from Michigan Tech.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 6 Yearly Graduations

 Kent State University at Kent is the 10th most popular school in the nation for students seeking a graduate certificate in medical informatics.
-Roughly 26,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,595 per year, while in-state graduate students, on average, pay $12,483 per year.
+The average in-state tuition for full-time undergraduates is $11,218 per year, while in-state graduate students, on average, pay $12,071 per year.
 During the most recent year for which we have data, 6 people received their graduate certificate in medical informatics from Kent State.

 #12